viamrobotics/slam/slam-libraries/README.md

 make buildorb
 ```

-Then, follow the instruction as described in [viam-orb-slam3/README.md](./viam-orb-slam3/README.md).
+Then, follow the instructions described in [viam-orb-slam3/README.md](./viam-orb-slam3/README.md).